isaziconsulting/XRayFrontSideDetection/index.md

 To find weights for filter banks that extract good features, weights are iteratively adjusted such that Agni best predicts the orientation of a given x-ray.
 The extent to which a prediction is correct is measured using a loss function.
 As a loss function we use binary cross-entropy.
 To adjust weights we used ADAM, a gradient descent optimiser.

-accuracy during training
+valuation accuracy during training

 <center>
     <img src="assets/acc.png" alt="X-Ray containing sensitive information" style="width: 400px;"/>
     <figcaption style="font-size: 9pt">accuracy over 100 iterations</figcaption>
 </center>

-loss during training
+valuation loss during training

 <center>
     <img src="assets/loss.png" alt="X-Ray containing sensitive information" style="width: 400px;"/>